littlstar/slate/source/includes/_users.md

 `GET https://littlstar.com/api/v1/users/:id`

 <aside class="notice">
 If the X-Apikey authentication header is provided and the apikey matches the requested user's apikey then their full private profile will be returned.
+This authenticated response will look exactly like the successful [login response](#login) shown above.
 </aside>

 <aside class="notice">